josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 ## Description of dataset properties by cluster

-Seeking a better understanding of how the 15 properties characterize each of the clusters.
-Fifteen graphs were created, which allow a clear understanding of how value ranges of different properties are presented in each of the clusters in quantitative terms, Figure 1.
+Seeking to better understand the characteristic of each dataset cluster found from its 15 properties analyzed, this research performed initial analyzes by inspecting the value ranges of each of the properties in each cluster (Figure 1), as well as performing analysis through Multiple Correspondence Analysis – MCA in order to identify which dataset property values best characterized each cluster found.

+Through inspection analysis, it was possible to verify different distributions of property value ranges for each of the two main clusters.
+The result is shown in Figure 1.

 ![alt text](https://github.com/josesousaribeiro/XAI-Benchmark/blob/main/Openml/full_properties_by_cluster_in_frame_.png)
-**Figure 1 - Frame with all properties plots.**
+**Figure 1 - Dataset properties for each cluster.**

+Each inspection analysis found on each property in Figure 1 is listed below.

 **1 - AutoCorrelation:** Existence of datasets with high values of autocorrelations in cluster 0 than in cluster 1.